Financial-Times/origami/README.md

 The file must be named according to the following rules:

 1. All lower case
-2. Contain only letters, numbers and hyphens.
+2. Contains only letters, numbers and hyphens (no spaces)
-3. No spaces
-4. End in `.svg`
+3. Ends with .svg

 - Good: columnists.svg, back-arrow.svg
 - Bad: RightArrow.svg, linked_in.svg, yahoo!.svg